auth0/go-auth0/EXAMPLES.md

     )

     if err != nil {
-        log.Fatal("err :%w", err)
+        log.Fatalf("err: %+v", err)
     }

     for _, logData := range logs {
-        log.Printf("id %s", logData.GetID())
+        log.Printf("ID %s", logData.GetID())
-        log.Printf("msg %s", logData.GetType())
+        log.Printf("Type %s", logData.GetType())

     }

     // The HasNext helper cannot be used with `Log.List` so instead we check the length of the
     // returned logs array.
-When it reached 0 there are no more logs left to process if len(logs) == 0 {
+When it reaches 0 there are no more logs left to process if len(logs) == 0 {
         break
     }